Anga205/NextChat/README.md

 - **Express**: Backend framework for building the server-side application.
 - **React**: Frontend library for building the user interface.
 - **Node.js**: Runtime environment for executing server-side code.
-- **Socket.io**: Library for enabling real-time, bidirectional communication.
+- **Tailwind CSS**: Utility-first CSS framework for styling the application.

 ## Installation